yejiseoung/zoe/content/portfolio/seamless-watch.md

 GO TO [GITHUB](https://github.com/yejiseoung/TMDB)

-Spending a lot of money on creating a movie does not gaurantee that they can get a lot of revenue from the movie.
-Even though it costed 220 million USD to create The Avengers, they made 150 million USD.
-The cost for making Rocky was 1 million USD, but they brought in 117.2 million USD.
-Then, how can we predict the movie revenue?
+Spending a lot of resources on creating a movie does not gaurantee a lot of revenue generated from the movie release.
+Even though it costed 200 million dollars to create "Mulan", it only made 70 million dollars.
+The cost for making "Rocky" was 1 million dollars, but box office proceeds were in 117.2 million dollars.
+Then, how can we predict movie revenue?

-In this project, I built a machine learning model to predict movie revenue by analyzing [TMDB Box Office dataset](https://www.kaggle.com/c/tmdb-box-office-prediction/data). `I used lightGBM to build the model and got 1.96 RMSLE score.`
+In this project, I built a machine learning model to predict movie revenue by analyzing [TMDB Box Office dataset](https://www.kaggle.com/c/tmdb-box-office-prediction/data). `I used lightGBM to build the model and got a 1.96 RMSLE score.`